 489. It is anticipated that feedback will be gathered through activities under the Air Convention and in partnership with other international processes, especially through the developing Inter-convention Nitrogen Coordination Mechanism (INCOM).
 This feedback will be essential as guidance is further developed for other United Nations regions within the context of the International Nitrogen Management System (INMS), as well as to evaluate progress in relation to achieving the Sustainable Development Goals.

+Appendix I

-D. Further guidance
+Further guidance

 The following sources of information can provide further guidance:

 Ammonia: Options for Ammonia Abatement: Guidance from the UNECE Task Force on Reactive Nitrogen.
 Available at www.clrtap-tfrn.org/content/options-ammonia-abatement-guidance-unece-task-force-reactive-nitrogen.